 You clicked on this article because you care about generating traffic to your website using SEO.
 This February, buckle up your website is in for a ride.
 The Google Page Experience update that was rolled out on mobile in May of 2021 is coming to desktop February 2022 and is finished rolling out in March 2022.

 The update in May permanently changed the way SEO works on mobile.
 Websites that did not adjust in time lost tons of traffic and money.
-You must not worry; we have got you covered in 2022.
-Do you want to know how to prepare for the Google Page Experience Update coming to desktop in February 2022?
+You must not worry; we have got you covered.
+Do you want to know how to prepare for the Google Page Experience Update coming to desktop?
 Here is how!

 What is the Google page experience update on desktop?